-I’m presenting a handful delicious dishes for Chinese New Year Menu Ideas.
-The 2020 Chinese New Year begins on January 25th!
+I’m presenting a handful delicious dishes for Chinese New Year Menu Ideas — and they all have what are considered to be “lucky foods” for the holiday.
+The 2021 Chinese New Year begins on February 12th!

 Chinese New Year